-This provides you with an introduction to the industry and necessary WHS skills to participate safely in a work place.
+This provides you with an introduction and necessary WHS skills to participate safely in a work place.
 The skills assessment for these units are completed after starting your work placement.

 Depending on individual host workplace policies, other requirements may include: